AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

         - There is a [:page_facing_up:known bug](https://github.com/AndrewEllis93/Ellis-PIF-Profile/issues/7#issuecomment-1098462899) in this version with the new wall thickess setting, causing it to show crazy values.
 Just ignore this setting for now (or click "expert" to hide it) - it does not affect anything.
             - ![](/Images/bug.png)
 - **:warning:This profile is more aggressive than most stock profiles, and some things may also need turning down if your printer is still teething.**
     - **:warning:This profile's speeds/accels are tuned for linear rail CoreXY (specifically MY personal V2).
-YOUR RESULTS MAY VARY.** Your own printer, and especially other printer types (Switchwire, Legacy, others), will likely need lower speeds and accelerations.
+YOUR RESULTS MAY VARY.** Your own printer, and especially other printer types (Switchwire, Legacy, others), may need lower speeds and accelerations.
-    - I actually use the same profiles on my Ender 3, just with speeds and accelerations turned down.
+    - I actually use the same profiles on my Ender 3, just with speeds, accelerations, and volumetric flow rate turned down.
 - See my [:page_facing_up:tuning guide](https://github.com/AndrewEllis93/Print-Tuning-Guide)! (primarily written for Klipper printers)
 - You can find the bed models and textures I am using in [:page_facing_up:here](https://github.com/VoronDesign/Voron-Extras/tree/main/Bed_Models).
 - Support my drinking habits: